elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr.i} A whistle ...
+- {:.pr.i} A sharp whistle ...
 The Blacks come out of the bushes with a great clamor.
-The machetes fall and rise, and fall again in the reel of exasperation.
+The cutlasses fall and rise, and fall again in the windmill of exasperation.

 - {:.sp} The Woman Reciter.

-- {:.pr.i} The machetes fall.
+- {:.pr.i} The cutlasses fall.
 What a harvest.
 That is not sugarcane on the ground.
 These are not banana trunks.
 Bloodstreams and skulls yawn like coconuts.
 Here is the sun.
 Here is the blood.
 Here are the flies.

 - {:.sp} The Man Reciter.